Open-Finance-Lab/FinAI_Contest_2025/Task_3_FinRL_DeFi/README.md

 - The **reward function must not be modified**.
 It is already implemented in the environment and reflects the net value of an LP position after fees, losses, and gas costs.
 - The **gas fee is fixed at $5 per rebalancing** and must remain unchanged.
+- The initial amount of token X (base asset) is fixed at 2 units at the beginning of each episode and must not be altered to a different amount.

 ### Feature Engineering and External Data